The Journal of the Victorian Popular Fiction Association

 Remembering that the American Harriet Beecher Stowe and the French Dumas were amongst the most widely read and adapted “Victorian” writers, VPFJ urges submissions on the trans-Atlantic and transnational circulation and translation of narrative.

-Book review requests of 1,000 words can be submitted to Anna Brecke at VPFJournal@gmail.com.
+Book review requests of 1,000 words can be submitted to Mara Mattoscio and Fiona Snailham, also at VPFJournal@gmail.com.

-Please follow the VPFJ Style Guide for all submissions.
+Please follow the VPFJ Style Guide for all submissions, whether articles or reviews.

-VPFJ comes out twice a year, in June and November.
+VPFJ comes out twice a year, in Spring and Autumn.